Talent Management

 Appreciate and retain.
 Exceptional at current level.
 May not advance but invaluable in role.
 Recognize publicly.

-How Vereda Modernizes the 9 Box Grid
+How Vereda AI Modernizes the 9 Box Grid

 3Connected to Your Workflow